-This page explains how to make payments of tax and National Insurance to HM Revenue and Customs (HMRC).
+This page explains how to make payments of tax, National Insurance, etc. to HM Revenue and Customs (HMRC).

 This section covers the following:

 What to do if you have paid HMRC the wrong amount

 Employers normally have to make payments to HMRC by reference to tax months (although many care and support employers will be able to use the ‘quarterly’ option – more on this below).